variantstudios/greeleydowntown.com/pages/about/index.md

 ---
 layout: page
-title: "Who Are We?"
+title: Who Are We?
-subtitle: "A  DDA is a special purpose district that is established by voters who live, own or lease property in a defined area.
+subtitle: 'A  DDA is a special purpose district that is established by voters who live, own or lease property in a defined area.
 It is governed by a Board of Directors, and is intended to foster economic development and revitalization within a downtown area.
-Both residential and commercial portions of a city are important and necessary elements of its history, character and vitality."
+Both residential and commercial portions of a city are important and necessary elements of its history, character and vitality.'
+sub-nav:
-sub-nav: about
+  - about
 header_image_path: 'https://unsplash.it/1400/600/?random'
 permalink: /about/
 ---